Book Tickets for the Acropolis or “Akropolis”

 The Combo Ticket cannot be purchased at a 50% discount.
 It will cost €32 to pay the reduced entry fee for each site.

-So the Combo Ticket (€30) will only save you money if you visited all seven places (€32).
+So the Combo Ticket (€30) will only save you money if you visit all seven places (€32).

 Everyone pays the reduced rate (50 percent of the regular cost) at each of the seven sites during the winter months (1 November to 31 March), unless you are entitled to free entry (see the list below).